 I’m not going to be impressed if you urge that John 17:1-3 doesn’t say that only the Father is the only true God.
 (See also here.)

-I will object if you argue that when a NT author says that Jesus fulfills some OT prophecy that was originally about Yahweh, this is the author’s way of saying that Jesus is Yahweh.
+I will object if you argue that when a New Testament author says that Jesus fulfills some OT prophecy that was originally about Yahweh, this is the author’s way of saying that Jesus is Yahweh.
 I explain this fulfillment fallacy here and here and here.
 It is a beginner’s mistake in reading the NT, not any kind of deep insight, despite being endorsed by an embarrassing number of recent evangelical scholars.

 Are you going to hit me with Richard Bauckham’s confused and confusing neologisms about “divine identity”?
 I really wish you wouldn’t, but if you must, you’ll want to read the published critique he’s been ignoring since before it was published, and also this and this.